BurlesonBrad/service-pack-for-storefront/readme.txt

 = Newsletter Subscriber =

 A widget in which your customers can enter their email address to be registered in your email list database.
+Use AJAX submission.
 Note that actually, it will do only this.
 A whole newsletter system module will be developed around it and will be included in futur releases.

 = Social Links =